Are you a book lover who’s constantly recommending reads to friends and family, itching to put your thoughts out to a wider audience?

-While book reviews are an important part of book blogging, they certainly aren’t the only aspect you can focus on.
+While book reviews are an essential part of book blogging, they aren’t the only aspect you can focus on.
 Writing book recommendations is another route you can take.

-Starting out, you may want to recommend books that you love.
-This will help you attract like-minded readers and blogs to your site so you can begin building your network.
-By staying invested in the various elements of your blog that are the most important to you, you are more likely to find massive success in the work that you do.
+By staying invested in the various elements of your blog that are the most important to you, you are more likely to find massive success in your work.

 Idea #3: Discussions

-With a book blog, you can talk about any book-related topic you want.
-So instead of talking about individual books, you might have discussions about topics ranging from literary families with unrealistic dynamics to sci-fi world settings you might want to live in… The possibilities are endless.
+So instead of talking about individual books, you might have discussions about topics ranging from literary families with unrealistic dynamics to sci-fi world settings you might want to live in; the possibilities are endless.

 Idea #4: Criticizing Books

-With this type of blog, it doesn’t all have to be reviews, recommendations, and interviews, you can also take part in Book Tags or join in with any quirky topics that are making their way across the book communities.
+You can also participate in book tags or join in with any quirky topics that make their way across the book blogging communities.

 The options for a book blogger are numerous.

-Once you’ve settled into an idea of what you want to achieve with your book blog, it’s time to focus on the steps necessary to get you to where you need to go.
+Once you’ve settled into what you want to achieve with your book blog, it’s time to focus on the steps necessary to get you to where you need to go.

-Here, we take a look at all the different types of niches that aspiring book bloggers can focus on.
-Choosing the right book niche doesn’t have to be a difficult process.
-Simply keep your mind on what your biggest passion is, and the topic that would bring you the most joy to write about month after month, year after year.
+Instead, keep your mind on your biggest passion and the topic that would bring you the most joy to write about month after month, year after year.